-This geometry worksheets pack is a quick no-prep go-to resource to use when teaching shapes, partitioning shapes, and fractions!
+This 1st Grade Geometry Math Worksheets unit is a quick no-prep go-to resource to use when teaching shapes, partitioning shapes, and fractions!
 This is not a curriculum, but a resource to help supplement your lessons!
 With printables for topics such as 2D shapes, shape attributes, composite shapes, partitioning shapes, and fractions.

 *There is now a digital component included in this resource.
 The practice worksheets are now created in Google Slides.
 On page 4, you’ll find a digital access link and instructions.*